alfredoisg/MEDAL/README.md

-# theAlfFilesGitTest
+# Method Development for Alpha Centauri

+### Dcoumentation on-going
 Repo for the MEDAL project.
-For testing purposes and learning Git mainly.